Adrar, Algeria: Climate

-Adrar has a hot desert climate (Köppen climate classification BWh), with long, hot summers and short, warm winters, and averages just 15 mm of rainfall per year.
-Summer temperatures are consistently high as they commonly approach 40 °C (106 °F). temperatures at night are still hot at around 27 °C (81 °F).
-Even in early May or in late September, daytime temperatures can rise to 45 °C (113 °F).
-Adrar experiences the same kind of desert heat as Death Valley, California during summertime.
+Adrar has a hot desert climate (Köppen climate classification BWh), with severely long and hot summers and short, mild winters, and averages just 15 mm of rainfall per year.
+Summer temperatures are consistently high as they commonly approach 46 °C (114 °F). temperatures at night are still hot at around 27 °C (81 °F).
+Even in early May or in late August, daytime temperatures can rise to 48 °C (118 °F).
 Winter nights can be chilly and frost is by no means unknown but the days are pleasantly warm, sunny and dry.
 During the summer, the Sahara region of Algeria is the source of a scorching, sometimes dusty and southerly wind called the Sirocco.
 These winds parch the plateaus of northern Algeria up to 40 days and reach the Tell coastal region for as many as 20 days.

 Culture

 The settlement in the region (also known as Touat) is quite ancient and the area provides for several different cultures and includes several historic monuments.
 This intermingling gave birth to a body of traditions and of cultural and hand-crafted practices that are still present today in the life of its inhabitants, translating into a wealth of the folklore and cultural heritage.